-The Pantanal Conservation Area, located in Brazil, Bolivia & Paraguay, is the world’s largest tropical wetland, with an estimated surface area of about 170.000 square kilometers (at least 20 times the size of the Everglades, in Florida); it is one of the most unspoiled and unexplored places of the world.
+The Pantanal Conservation Area, located in Brazil, Bolivia & Paraguay, is the world’s largest tropical wetland, with an estimated surface area of about 170.000 square kilometres (at least 20 times the size of the Everglades, in Florida); it is one of the most unspoiled and unexplored places of the world.

-For much of the year, the 80% of the land is submerged by the water, allowing the growth of a large variety of aquatic plants and supporting one of the world’s best diversity of wildlife.
+For much of the year, 80% of the land is submerged by water, allowing the growth of a large variety of aquatic plants and supporting one of the world’s best diversity of wildlife.
+In addition to anacondas, caimans, jaguars, and many other animals, you can also meet the pantaneiros, people living here who rely on animal husbandry for their livelihood.

 Oradour-sur-Glane, France